x-anudeep/time-travel-acheruk9/zine/intro.md

-## Intro
-This zine explores the idea of a time machine and how it could affect reality.
+This zine explores how the time machine redefines imagination from the editor’s point of view.